dkmar/docx-to-pdf/README.md

 # Convert Docx files to PDF on macOS
-Finder "Quick Action" to convert docx files to pdf using headless Microsoft Word
+Finder "Quick Action" to convert docx files to pdf using Automator and a bit of AppleScript
 ![](better_demo.gif)
 ## Installing
 ### Option 1: